 - Put the ribs on a baking sheet and cook for 1 ½ hours.

-- While the ribs are cooking, get busy making the apple BBQ sauce.
+- While the ribs are cooking, prepare the apple BBQ sauce.

-- Warm the clarified butter in a saucepan over a medium heat and cook the onion and garlic until soft.
+- Over medium heat, warm the clarified butter in a saucepan and cook the onion and garlic until soft.

-- Then add the apple cider vinegar, spicy ketchup, applesauce, chili powder, cinnamon, paprika and salt and pepper to taste.
+- Add the apple cider vinegar, spicy ketchup, applesauce, chili powder, cinnamon, paprika and salt and pepper to taste.

-- When the ribs are cooked, take them out of the oven.
+- When the ribs are fully cooked, remove from the oven.

-- Broil or grill the ribs 5 minutes on each side and serve.
-You can baste with the sauce before you broil or grill if you want more sauce on your ribs.
+- Broil or grill the ribs five minutes on each side and serve.
+If you prefer more sauce on your ribs, baste with the sauce before you broil or grill.